Follow Explore Essaouira on Instagram

 Can I wear my normal summer clothes in Essaouira?
 Are shorts ok or do I need to cover up?
 Can I wear a bikini on the beach in Essaouira?
 Here we answer your questions on what to wear in Essaouira.

 Firstly, thank you for taking the time to research what to wear in Essaouira.
-Many visitors don’t and instead choose to wear what they would wear in European summer destinations, which may not quite be in keeping with the local culture in Essaouira.
+Many visitors don’t and instead choose to wear what they would in European summer destinations, which may not quite be in keeping with the local culture in Essaouira.
 The fact that you’re reading this post, means that you want to be respectful to local customs and are a responsible traveller.

 Essaouira is a tourist town and beach destination, and consequentially is one of the least conservative destinations in Morocco.
 However, this is still Morocco with a very strong Muslim culture, and visitors should be respectful of this, especially around Ramadan.